-- 7.1.
-The Basic Conditions Statement submitted by the Forum includes an Equalities Impact Assessment of the proposals in the neighbourhood plan, which concludes that their effect on groups that share protected characteristics will be neutral or positive (Appendix 7, page 18 onwards). - 7.2.
-Officers have also used the Council's Equality Analysis Quality Assurance Checklist to ensure that the protected characteristics outlined in the Equalities Act 2010 have been considered (Appendix 8).
-It is considered that the plan does not appear to have any adverse effects on people who share the protected characteristics and no further action is required at this stage.
+7.1.
+Officers have used the Council's Equality Impact Assessment Screening tool to consider impacts on people with the protected characteristics outlined in the Equalities Act 2010 (Appendix 6).
+It is considered that the proposals in this report do not have any adverse effects on people who share the protected characteristics and no further action is required at this stage.